DeepK7/omada-installer/README.md

 Special thanks to @willquill for his Omada Ubuntu 16.04 guide :)

+Updated with new script version and fix to Omada Software Controller script.

 # Supported releases
 - Ubuntu 22.04 LTS
 - Ubuntu 20.04 LTS